 The district of Belém is one of the most emblematic of Lisbon and is one of the essential places to visit when one comes to stay in the Portuguese capital.
 This district was the place from where we greeted the great Portuguese explorers exploring the world.
 It has become today a place full of cultural places with many monuments and museums to visit.
-What to visit in Belém during your stay in Lisbon?
-What are the best places to discover in this unique historical district, facing the sea?
-In this article, Bob, the expatriate assistant in Portugal, introduces you to the highlights of Belém to visit during your Lisbon stopover.
+What to visit in Belém during your stay in Lisbon ?
+What are the best places to discover in this unique historical district, facing the sea ?
+Where to go in Belém ?
+In this article, Lisbob, the expatriate assistant in Portugal, introduces you to the top 5 best places of Belém that you must visit during your Lisbon stopover.
 As a bonus, we have prepared the itinerary : follow the guide!

 Visit the Belém district in Lisbon

 In Lisbon, each neighborhood has a special atmosphere.
 The district of Belém, it was the starting point of many expeditions during the Grandes Découvertes.
 A former sea port in the foreground, it is from Belém that Vasco da Gama set off to conquer India.
 Apart from its complete opening on the Tagus, it is the wealth of its monuments that hits you when you arrive in the neighborhood.
 Located west of the 25th of April Bridge, it will take you about 15 minutes to reach this UNESCO World Heritage Site.
 Be careful, though, of queues that tend to stretch heavily during the summer period.
 Bob therefore advises you to privilege the visit of Belém during the week (except Monday, closing day of many monuments) to avoid the influx of tourists of the weekend.
 Plan a whole day to enjoy your visit to the Belém district.